rgerum/pylustrator/docs/index.rst

 Welcome to the Pylustrator Documentation
 ========================================

-Pylustrator is a program to style your matplotlib plots for publication.
-Subplots can be resized and dragged around by the mouse, text and annotations can be added.
-The changes can be saved to the initial plot file as python code.
+Pylustrator is a software to prepare your figures for publication in a reproducible way.
+This means you receive a figure representing your data and alongside a generated code file that can exactly reproduce the figure as you put them in the publication, without the need to readjust things in external programs.

+Pylustrator offers an interactive interface to find the best way to present your data in a figure for publication.
+Added formatting an styling can be saved by automatically generated code.
+To compose multiple figures to panels, pylustrator can compose different subfigures to a single figure.

 .. raw:: html